felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 Protection under IHL stems from law, and laws must be enforceable to have an effect.
 4. Those wishing to authenticate assets must be able to verify protective emblems in a way that does not call attention to the fact that they are screening potential targets.
 We call this property *covert inspection*.
+This is analogous to looking at a physical emblem from a distance: A flag of a red cross does similarly not know when its being looked at.

 # Conventions and Definitions